Provismet/CombatPlus-Core/README.md

 - Adds two interfaces for weapons:
   - `MeleeWeapon`
   - `DualWeapon`
-- Adds three interfaces for items:
+- Adds four item tags for items:
   - `combat-plus:melee_weapon`
   - `combat-plus:dual_weapon`
   - `combat-plus:breaks_shields`
+  - `combat-plus:enchantable/aspect`
 - Adds an entrypoint initialiser for easier mod compatibility.
-- Adds two enchantment targets.
-  - Do not use these in dev environments due to FabricASM weirdness.
 - Adds utility methods for checking if an item is a Melee or Dual.
 - Adds new types of enchantment for better inter-mod compatibility checking:
   - Additional Damage